Bali Travel Guide: Swings, Temples, and Beaches

 Kelingking Beach and Tree House

 After a bumpy but scenic ride, I arrived at Kelingking Beach.
 The moment I stepped out of the car, I saw one of the most iconic views in Bali.
-A towering limestone cliff shaped like a T-Rex greeted me.
+A towering limestone cliff shaped as a T. rex greeted me.
 Turquoise waters crashed against the white sand below.
 It felt like stepping into a postcard!

 The Famous Instagram Tree-House